arkoc/blog/content/posts/the-history-of-interop.md

 | **Extendability**| Has a dependency to an UMA protocol/Oracle System, theoretically can support all chains that have UMA protocol, currently only support EVM networks.
 Not permissionless - team has to do integration themselves. |

 ### [deBridge](#debridge)

+ A threshold-signature messaging and asset bridge secured by a staked validator set, with signatures permissionlessly relayed for final claim.

 ![deBridge protocol overview](/img/interop/across.jpg)